 You need someone on your side who will look out for your best interests and advocate for what’s right.
-The St. Louis car accident attorneys of OnderLaw, LLC will do just that.
+The St. Louis car accident attorneys of OnderLaw will do just that.
 We have the experience and know-how to help you obtain the compensation you need from the at-fault party to cover your medical expenses.
-Call us today at (314) 963-9000 or reach out to us online to schedule your free initial consultation.
+If you are wondering whether you need a lawyer for car accident treatment costs in St. Louis, call us today or reach out to us online to schedule your free initial consultation.

 The injuries someone might suffer in a car accident vary based on several factors, most notably the severity of the collision.
 Some injuries may be mild, but others can be severe, life-threatening, or fatal.
 The most common car accident injuries are:

 Car accident injuries don’t just end with the physical damage to your body.
 You can also suffer from injuries to your mental health.
 You could develop depression, anxiety, and post-traumatic stress disorder (PTSD) as a result of experiencing the accident.

 Even after you’ve been discharged from the hospital, you will likely have to attend follow-up appointments with your primary doctor and any other specialists to monitor and continue treatment for your injuries.
 You may even need physical therapy or long-term rehabilitation.

 Added to the costs of any medical treatment is the price of prescription drugs you’ve had to get to treat your injuries and reduce your pain.
 Prescription drug prices can be exorbitant.